wishmouse/code_demo/README.md

 Because the app is so simple at this point this will feel superfluous.
 Just get used to the practice of setting up a test.

-Now right a very similar test in your `api-test.js` but for teachers rather than students `api/v1/teachers`.
+Now write a very similar test in your `api-test.js` but for teachers rather than students `api/v1/teachers`.

-make the test pass  coding another route in `server.js`.
+Make the test pass coding another route in `server.js`.

 Finally add a test for retrieving a student by id.
 You may use the index in the array of students or you may use an array of objects where each object has an `id` property.